The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Supply Chain Object Analysis

-In order to analyze the adoption and correctness of SCOs in our data, we use our custom SCO-parser (written as per the IAB guidelines) on all the bid requests captured in the \datacrawls dataset.
-We observed that although SCOs have been introduced by IAB since July 2019, only 20.5\% (3796) bid requests have included SCOs, all of which comprised of only a single seller node.
-To verify correctness of SCOs, we extracted `sid' and `asi' associated with the seller node and performed a lookup of the `sid' in the \sellers file of the `asi' to obtain the upstream website with which the ad-inventory is associated as per the SCO.
-Next, we matched if this website domain matched the actual domain on which the current bid request was captured during the dynamic crawl.
-Lets call this boolean result as A. We, also generated a dynamic path based on the SCO object as follows: upstream website $\rightarrow$ asi seller $\rightarrow$ domain of the ad-request.
-We obtain the ground truth from the sellers.json, using which we also generated all 3-hop static paths for each misinformation domain in our dataset.
-Next, we checked each of the 3796 dynamic paths among all the static paths of the associated misinformation domain.
-Let's call this boolean result as B. The cases where A and B were True are cases where we could verify the correctness of the SCOs.
-The rest were the cases where SCOs were misrepresented.
-We observed only 18.94\% (719) bid requests with correct SCOs.
+In order to analyze the adoption and correctness of SCOs in our data, we use our custom SCO parser (based on the IAB guidelines) on all the bid requests captured in the \datacrawls dataset.
+Despite SCOs being introduced by IAB since July 2019, only 20.5\% (3796) bid requests have included SCOs, all of which comprised only a single seller node.
+To verify the correctness of SCOs, we extracted {\tt sid} and {\tt asi} associated with the seller node and performed {\tt sid} lookup in the \sellers file of the {\tt asi} to obtain the upstream seller domain with which the ad-inventory is associated as per the SCO.
+Next, we checked if this website domain matched the actual website's domain on which the current bid request was captured during the dynamic crawl.
+Let's call this boolean result -- A. We also validated all 3796 SCO-based paths (upstream website $\rightarrow$ {\tt asi} seller $\rightarrow$ ad-request domain) against 3-hop static paths involving each misinformation website generated from the \sellers files.
+Let's call this boolean result -- B. The cases where A and B were True are cases where we could verify the correctness of the SCOs.
+The rest cases were SCO misrepresentations.
+We observed only 18.94\% (719) of 3796 bid requests with correct implementation of SCOs.